thomasjsn/xpb/readme.md

 # xpb
-xpb is a pretty simple pastebin and URL shortener, built with [Lumen](https://lumen.laravel.com/).
+__xpb__ is a pretty simple pastebin and URL shortener, built with [Lumen](https://lumen.laravel.com/).

-> This is still very much a work in progress, use at own risk.
+It can receive and return all types of data, text or binary.
+It has no special logic for types of data, and doesn't understand what the data is.
+If the MIME type is specified when uploading, it will be set as content-type when serving the data.

+This makes __xpb__ very flexible — you can upload simple text pastes, and have them displayed as code with syntax highlighting.
+Or you can upload and serve files; with custom pasts and filenames.
+This means that it is possible for __xpb__ to host websites.

+For MIME types listed in `config/xpb.php` the file extension will be added to the URL, this is only to indicate to the user that it's a file, or a certain type.
+It has no effect, in fact everything after the `.` is simply stripped.

 ## Features
 * Redis database